Know in one minute about Brown rice side effects and benefits

 Brown rice is less popular than that of traditional white rice.
 This low popularity of brown rice is mainly due to its appearance, taste, longer cooking time, cost, limited availability, and bioavailability.
 Some of the side effects of brown rice are

-Allergy to brown rice is very rare because it is safe when consuming in moderate amount.
+Allergy to brown rice is very rare because it is safe when consuming a moderate amount.
 But persons who have allergy from rice bran should avoid eating brown rice (18).

 2. Presence of arsenic